anddann/personal-webpage/content/home/services.md

   columns: '2'
 ---

+- Reviewer, ACM Transactions on Software Engineering and Methodology (TOSEM), 2022.

 - Reviewer, ACM Transactions on Software Engineering and Methodology (TOSEM), 2021.

 - Student Volunteer, Joint Meeting of the European Software Engineering Conference and the ACM Sigsoft Symposium on the Foundations of Software Engineering (ESEC/FSE), 2017.